Drug Policy Innovation In Disease Diagnosis

 President Obama summed it up at the time by saying that the administration was “committed to an equitable public health and public safety approach to drug policy” He added that the approach was “based on science, not ideology—and scientific research suggests that we have made real progress.”

 What Happens To The 21st-Century Drug Policy In 2017 And Beyond?

 The 21st-century drug policy was a Democratic policy with a broad focus on ongoing care and support.
-This means continuous improvements in health care, drug testing, and addiction support.
+This means continuous health care, drug testing, and addiction support improvements.

 The existing law from the outgoing administration may be changed with a Trump Administration in charge, but it is ultimately up to the US Congress to draft and approve these changes.
 Stay informed by checking here.